fawqsir/asusmerlin-scripts/README.md

 These files are ones that I regularly use on my Asus Merlin AC68U

-## Brute Force protection Port Forwarding
+## Brute Force Protection Port Forwarding
 **bfs_portforward** is for Brute Force protection Port Forwarding.
 Just add this to your scripts folder and in *nat-start* add a line such as `bfs_portforward HTTP up eth0 http 80 tcp 60 15`